MISSION & VISION

 We recognize that development and growth are important

+and much needed to improve the quality of life in the neighborhood.
 However, too many historic single-family homes, in good or at least, salvageable conditions, have been demolished and replaced with 3- and 4-storey townhomes.

 This practice is so widespread that it threatens to destroy the historic fabric and character of the neighborhood.